Come celebrate Book Beat’s 42nd birthday Sunday, September 29 from 12-5 p.m.

 Rick Lieder 2-3 p.m.

-Rick Leider’s art has appeared on award-winning novels ranging from mysteries and science ficton, to books based on the X-Files TV series and Newberry Award-winning books for children.
+Rick Lieder’s art has appeared on award-winning novels ranging from mysteries and science ficton, to books based on the X-Files TV series and Newberry Award-winning books for children.
 His fine art has been exhibited in galleries in the Midwest and Canada, and include painting, photography, and digital art.

 His nature picture books are collaborations with award-winning novelist and poet Helen Frost, published by Candlewick Press.
 Their latest collaboration is The Mighty Pollinators.